philk/philk.github.com/data/resume.md

 -----------
 I'm looking for a company with a fanatical devotion to being awesome.
 I want to work for a company that wants to do great things and do them incredibly well.

+* * *

 What I Offer
 ----------------

 #### Excellent problem solving and trouble shooting skills.

 In my first tech job as a consultant, I was responsible for developing effective solutions for clients to get their business back up and running as quickly as possible.
-Usually this meant going into a company I'd never been in, talking to people I'd never met, and working on systems I'd never seen and then making everything come out good, fast, and cheap (people don't like having to pick two).
+Usually this meant going into a company I'd never been in, talking to people I'd never met, and working on systems I'd never seen and then making everything come out good, fast, and cheap (because no one likes having to pick just two).

 #### Excitement for trying new things.